kdakan/Azure-Architecture/README.md

 # AZURE ARCHITECTURE TUTORIAL

-* Azure cloud offers language agnostic infrastructure services, platform services, and security & management
+* Azure cloud offers language agnostic infrastructure services, platform services, security & management
 * Azure data centers are called regions
 * Service names and options on the Azure portal which contain "classic", are usually legacy and not recommended
-* We create a resource in a region, under a resource group, and with an Azure subscription, resource groups can be handy to replicate a project environment, and Azure subscriptions help in reporting and managing costs
+* We create a resource in a region, under a resource group, and with an Azure subscription
+* Resource groups can be handy to replicate a project environment, and Azure subscriptions help in reporting and managing costs
-* We can either use the Azure portal manually, or use the Azure command line interface az for automation (we need to type both resource group and resource name to identify a resource)
+* We can either use the Azure portal manually, or use the Azure command line interface `az` for automation (we need to type both resource group and resource name to identify a resource)

 ### Some terms:
-* Iaas(Infrastructure as a service)
+* Iaas (Infrastructure as a service)
 * Paas (Platform as a service)
 * Aaas (Application as a service)
 * API (Web services)